-Select activities and remediation efforts your team can do.
+1. Select activities and remediation efforts your team can do.

-Whether yourself or someone on your team, the less red tape the better in terms of authorizing the task is what you are looking for.
+Whether you or someone on your team, the less red tape the better in terms of authorizing the task is what you are looking for.
 Your efforts should be focused on progress, not cutting through red tape.

-Select activities that can help tell a story.
+2. Select activities that can help tell a story.

-There are other stories that can be told so taking on these types of activities can help you get more complex tasks authorized.
+There are other stories that can be told, so taking on these types of activities can help you get more complex tasks authorized.

-Pick activities that are easy to complete quickly.
+3. Pick activities that are easy to complete quickly.

-Do things that are easy to complete, especially when you’re trying to get momentum in the beginning of your security program development efforts.
+Do things that are easy to complete, especially when you’re trying to get momentum at the beginning of your security program development efforts.
 Focus on implementing projects with short durations that you’ll be able to execute with the resources you have.

-Focus on building out the processes first.
+4. Focus on building out the processes first.